Parenting plans are easier when the details stop floating around.

 Equalora helps turn recurring friction into clearer structure for exchanges, school weeks, holidays, and routines so the plan supports daily life instead of leaving the same questions open every week.

-If the plan leaves room for interpretation, the same fight keeps coming back.
+If the details keep floating around, the same fight keeps coming back.

 Parenting Plans exists because endless renegotiation is not structure.
-Clearer language reduces the room for repeat conflict before another exchange, holiday, or routine gap turns into the next dispute.
+Clearer review notes reduce the scramble before another exchange, holiday, or routine gap turns into the next dispute.

 Clear plans cover the recurring decisions people otherwise keep renegotiating.